MirrorNetworking/Mirror/doc/Guides/GameObjects/SpawnObject.md

 }
 ```

-The Tree script can now be modified to send a command to the server:
+The Tree script can now be modified to send a Server RPC Call to the server:

 ``` cs
 public override void OnStartAuthority()